 Специфічні та підтверджуючі тести

-After screening and initial tests suggest a disorder or group of disorders, confirmatory testing typically begins with gene sequencing to detect one of the hundreds of known mutations.
+Confirmatory testing is done after screening and initial tests suggest a disorder or group of disorders.
+Testing typically begins with gene sequencing to detect 1 of the hundreds of known mutations.
 Other confirmatory tests less often used include biopsy (eg, liver biopsy to distinguish hepatic forms of GSDs from other disorders associated with hepatomegaly, muscle biopsy to detect ragged red fibers in mitochondrial myopathy) and enzyme studies (eg, using blood and skin cells to diagnose lysosomal storage diseases).

 Challenge testing is used judiciously to detect symptoms, signs, or measurable biochemical abnormalities not detectable in the normal state.
 The need for challenge testing has diminished with the availability of highly sensitive metabolite detection methods, but it is still occasionally used.
 Examples include fasting tests (eg, to provoke hypoglycemia in hepatic forms of GSD); provocative tests (eg, fructose challenge to trigger symptoms in hereditary fructose intolerance, glucagon challenge in hepatic forms of GSD [failure to observe hyperglycemia suggests disease]); and physiologic challenge (eg, exercise stress testing to elicit lactic acid production and other deformities in muscle forms of GSD).
 Challenge tests are often associated with an element of risk so they must be done under well-controlled conditions with a clear plan for reversing symptoms and signs.